-Australia has a sophisticated banking sector, underpinned by robust regulation and supervision.
-Our banking institutions continued to perform strongly during and following the GFC, thereby enhancing the sector’s reputation internationally.
+Australia boasts a sophisticated banking sector, underpinned by robust regulation and supervision.
+Our banking institutions continued to perform strongly during and following the GFC.
+This has enhanced our banking sector’s reputation internationally.

 During the 2018/2019 FY, the Australian banking sector continued to perform strongly relative to overseas peers.
 Our banking institutions remain profitable and well-capitalised (albeit some banks more so than others).